STEC

 Since ruminants and wild ruminants are considered to be the reservoir of these bacteria, strict adherence to hygiene regulations, e.g. washing hands after animal contact, is of great importance.
 Persons who have contracted STEC infections must not be employed in the commercial production, handling or marketing of foodstuffs until a decision by the health authority indicates that they are no longer likely to spread the disease.
 This also applies mutatis mutandis to employees in kitchens of restaurants, canteens, hospitals, infant and children's homes and in communal catering areas.

-In 2022, 469 laboratory-confirmed STEC cases were reported to the Epidemiologic Reporting System (EMS) (EMS, as of 02/20/2023).
-This represents an incidence of 5.2/100,000 population.
-The increase in cases since 2016 is primarily due to the increased use of culture-independent detection methods in laboratories, resulting in more patient samples also being tested for STEC.
-The severe complication HUS occurred in 12 patients; this number of cases corresponds to the long-term average.
+In 2023, 584 laboratory-confirmed STEC cases were reported to the Epidemiological Reporting System (EMS) (EMS, as at 28.02.2024).
+The incidence is therefore 6.4/100,000 population.
+The increase in cases since 2016 is primarily due to the fact that laboratories are increasingly using culture-independent detection methods and therefore more patient samples are also being analysed for STEC.
+The severe complication HUS occurred in 23 patients.

-In 2022, a foodborne illness outbreak (LMbKA) caused by STEC was reported in Austria.
-Two persons were affected.
-This number of outbreaks is in line with the long-term average; in the past 11 years, a total of 32 foodborne disease outbreaks caused by STEC have been reported.
+In 2023, five foodborne disease outbreak s(LMbKA ) caused by STEC were reported in Austria.
+Twelve people were affected, one patient was hospitalised.
+This number of outbreaks corresponds to the long-term average; a total of 26 foodborne outbreaks caused by STEC have been reported in the past 10 years.

 Food

-STEC were detected in 25 samples, including 8 times in fresh game.
+STEC were detected in 23 samples, including 5 times in fresh venison.

-Meat: STEC were found in 13 of 143 raw meat samples (of different animal species, including game meat), with these pathogens detected mainly in meat samples from game animals (8 of 52 samples).
-STEC were found in 3 fresh beef samples (n = 47) and in one fresh goat meat sample.
+Meat: STEC were found in 14 of 197 raw meat samples (different animal species, including game meat), whereby these pathogens were mainly detected in meat samples from wild animals (5 of 68 samples).
+STEC were found in one fresh beef sample (n = 68).

-Milk: STEC were detected in one cow raw milk sample, all other milk products were STEC negative.
+Milk: STEC were detected in one raw cow's milk sample and one cheese, all other dairy products were STEC-negative.

-Six STEC strains could be isolated from baking mixes, prepared doughs and flour (n=123).
+Seven STEC strains were isolated from baking mixes, ready-made dough and flour (n=123).

 Human Medicine